dadepo/Webmuncher/README.md

         // in case you do the crawling in another thread,
         // you most likely want to be notified when the
         // crawling operations terminates. in such a case,
-        // you should use crawler.onExit(KrwlerExitCallback callback)
+        // you should use crawler.onExit(FetchExitCallback callback)
         // to register the callback
 ```

 The above steps makes use of the `CSVAction` that comes with the library.
 In case you have custom operations you want
-applied to the fetched web pages, then you can easily implement your own `KrwlerAction`. for example a JPA backed
+applied to the fetched web pages, then you can easily implement your own `FetchAction`. for example a JPA backed
  `webAction` implementation may look like: